lgwillmore/typemock/README.md

     typemock.safety.MockTypeSafetyError: Method: multiple_arg Arg: number must be of type:<class 'int'>

+Things to note:

+ - You can only mock objects which have fully type hinted interfaces.
+You will get Type hint errors otherwise.
+ - You will also get type hint errors if you attempt to specify behaviour that returns the incorrect type.

 ## Still to do

  - Mock attributes and properties.
- - Enforce type hinted mocked objects by default, with option to disable
- - Check/implement more complex type safety
+ - Check/implement more complex type safety (nested objects)
- - More advanced argument matching
+ - More advanced argument matching (types, any)
+ - More behaviour specifications (Programmatic responses, many responses, raise exception)
- - More verification options
+ - More verification options (amount of calls, no calls)